greg-raven/Impeachment-Chronicles/_posts/2022-09-14-fbi-paid-for-russian-disinfo-to-frame-trump-and-7-more-details.md

 ---
-title: 'FBI paid for Russian disinfo to frame Trump — and 7 more details'
+title: "FBI paid for Russian disinfo to frame Trump — and 7 more details"
 layout: post
 author:
 - Margot Cleveland